 Self-esteem grows when kids see that what they do matters to others.
 Pay attention to what your child does well and enjoys.
 Make sure your child has chances to develop these strengths.

-2. Getting angry if kids make a mistake or fail at something
+2. Getting angry if kids make a mistake or fail

 When parents overreact to their child’s mistakes, it makes them afraid to try new things in the future.
-It’s important to use mistakes a learning tool so that children have the confidence to handle mistakes in the future.
+It’s important to use mistakes as a learning tool so that children have the confidence to handle mistakes in the future.
 Without this confidence, you will likely end up with a child who is always looking for the easy way out.

 3. Comparing a child to their siblings or friends